chen0040/chrome-ebook-reader/README.md

 * Allow user to switch to night mode

 # Install

+### Install from Chrome Web Store
+Go to [this link](https://chrome.google.com/webstore/detail/chrome-ebook-reader/cpmngeejpflmlfimkjocejkdgphapifl) at Chrome Web Store and install

+### Install in Developer Mode

-I have not published this extension in the Google Chrome yet, if you want to use it, follow the instructions below:
+if you want to use the source code instead, follow the instructions below:

 * Step 1. git clone this project "chrome-scroller" to your local computer
 * Step 2.
 Open your Chrome browser, type “chrome://extensions” in a tab to bring up the extensions page.